UniFi access point mounted on plaster ceiling in historic home

 • Favor low-to-medium TX power indoors to reduce overlap

-• Keep 2.4 GHz narrow and modest for legacy/IoT
+• Keep 2.4 GHz at 20 MHz and modest power for legacy/IoT

 • Use minimum RSSI to discourage sticky roaming